[Edited version - originally posted on July 28, 2016]

 9. No clothesline?
 No problem.

 If you don′t have a yard or a clothesline, you've still got options.
-"How do you think they did it when there weren't dryers?" asks Cynthia, who recommends Walmart or the Clothesline Shop for a variety of space-saving alternatives.
+"How do you think they did it when there weren't dryers?" asks Cindy.
+We recommend The Container Store for some great space-saving options.
 "When I was growing up, in the winter my mom used a triple clothesline rigged in the laundry room in the basement," recounts the green living enthusiast.
 "Since the boiler room was close by, the space was always warm and it dried everything really nicely."

 10. Be a good neighbor, but hold your ground, too.